justinlettau/sql-source-control/README.md

 in the `sql-database` directory.
 From there, you can use you any source control CLI or GUI to commit to your source control system.

-Works with Microsoft SQL Server.
+Works with Microsoft SQL Server 2005 and higher.

 # Installation
 ```